westerndigitalcorporation/zonedstorage.io/docs/linux/dm.md

 drwx------ 2 root root 16384 May 21 17:03 lost+found
 ```

-Applications needing frequent random updates to their metadata can use such
+Applications that need frequent random updates to their metadata can use such
-setup to facilitate implementation of a complex metadata structure.
+setups to facilitate the implementation of a complex metadata structure.
 The
 remaining sequential zones of the disk can be used directly by the application
 to store data.

 ## dm-flakey

-The *dm-flakey* target is similar to the *dm-linear* target except that it
+The *dm-flakey* target is similar to the *dm-linear* target, except that it
-exhibits unreliable behavior periodically.
-This target is useful in simulating
+periodically exhibits unreliable behavior.
+This target is useful for simulating
-failing devices for testing purposes.
+failing devices during testing.
 In the case of zoned block devices,
-simulating write errors to sequential zones can help in debugging application
+simulating write errors to sequential zones can help to debug application
-write pointer management.
+write-pointer management.

-Starting from the time the table is loaded, the device does not generate errors
+*dm-flakey* works like this: at the time the table is loaded, the device does
-for some seconds (*up* time), then exhibits unreliable behavior for *down*
+not generate errors for some seconds (*up* time), but then exhibits unreliable
-seconds.
+behavior for *down* seconds.
 This cycle then repeats.

 ### Error modes

-Several error simulation behavior can be configured.
+Several error-simulation behaviors can be configured.

 * **drop_writes** All write I/Os are silently ignored and dropped.
 Read I/Os
   are handled correctly.